wix/media-platform-js-sdk/README.md

 This library uses the Apache License, version 2.0.

 ## About Wix
-[Wix.com](https://www.wix.com) is a leading cloud-based web development platform with 65 million users worldwide.
+[Wix.com](https://www.wix.com) is a leading cloud-based web development platform with more than 86 million registered users worldwide.
 Our powerful technology makes it simple for everyone to create a beautiful website and grow their business online.

 ## About Google Cloud Platform